Geosoft2/geosoft2-2018/spatial-similarity-calculations/handout.md

-# Own first idea of spatial similarity calculation
+# 2 Our first idea of spatial similarity calculation

   - transform vector to raster
   - similarity = equal pixels/overall pixels of addition of both spatial objects: